DavidCWebs/c-notes/typedef-structs.md

 // Usage:
 int main()
 {
-	// In this case, the struct keyword is unnecessary Node first;
+	// In this case, we can use our defined type without the struct keyword Node first;
 	first.id = 1;
 	...